Hurricane Irene damage assessment, cleanup underway

 Residents can call (252) 232-6041 with questions regarding the shelter.
 For general storm-related information, citizens can call the Currituck Emergency Hotline at (252) 232-6010, visit www.CurrituckGovernment.com, www.VisitCurrituck.com, or follow CurrituckGov on Twitter.

-Governor Perdue announced the relief fund Tuesday.
+Governor Perdue announced a North Carolina disaster relief fund Tuesday.
 Learn more at: www.ncdisasterrelief.org.

 If you'd like to donate to the Red Cross for storm relief, you can do so at: www.american.redcross.org

 nc hurricanes, hurricane irene, bev perdue, local/state

 - Audit shows problems with NC Tracks 58 min ago

 - Heart of Carolina Food Drive wrapping up soon